Best things to do in Nicaragua

-From picture postcard mountain backdrops to cultural traditions, and a whole lot of gastronomic delights in between, we caught up with Penny, one of our local partners in France to discover just what makes the Pyrenees so special (and why you won’t find knowledge like hers in the guidebooks).
-We chat to our local expert in France about life in the Pyrenees.
+Picture-postcard mountain backdrops, rich cultural traditions, and a whole lot of gastronomic delights in between… We caught up with Penny, one of our local partners in France, to discover just what makes the Pyrenees so special (and why you won’t find knowledge like hers in the guidebooks).
+Read on for plenty of inspiration from our France local expert about life in the Pyrenees.

 The Pyrenees mountains are one of those blissful under-the-radar parts of the world where time feels like it has stood still.
 Life is slow-paced and easy going and there’s a real sense of community spirit in the little mountain hamlets and villages.